archusXIV/mpv-playlists-manager/README.md

 ## Manage playlists for mpv from your linux terminal

 ## About mpm
-This program is just a personal project, and I wrote it as a normy Linux user (it is simple), The goal is to manage self created playlists that mpv reads either online or from local files/directories, youtube-dl/yp-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will (if you want to) convert them in four different formats,
+This program is just a personal project, and I wrote it as a normy Linux user, it is simple (hum, not so much today lol) The goal is to manage self created playlists that mpv reads either online or from local files/directories, youtube-dl/yp-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will (if you want to) convert them in four different formats,